-A Source Water Susceptibility Assessment for your drinking water source(s) has been completed by the Texas Commission on Environmental Quality.
-This report describes the susceptibility and types of constituents that may come into contact with your drinking water source based on human activities and natural conditions.
-The systems from which we purchase our water received the assessment report.
-The information on source water assessment contained in the assessment allows us to focus source water protection strategies.
-For more information about your sources of water and source water assessments and protection efforts at our system, please contact Travis Rhoads at 325-625-2133.
+TCEQ completed a Source Water Susceptibility for all drinking water systems that own their sources.
+This report describes the susceptibility and types of constituents that may come into contact with the drinking water source based on human activities and natural conditions.
+The system(s) from which we purchase our water received the assessment report.
+For more information on source water assessments and protection efforts at our system contact Travis Rhoads 325-625-2133.